 Like, unrefined mustard oil has a characteristic pungent odour and taste and yellow colour, but refined Mustard oil loses all of these when it’s refined.
 Refined mustard oil has a whitish colour and no rancid mustard taste.
 We shall take a look at the health benefits or the absence thereof of both- clarified butter and refined oils, followed by the final verdict on which one is better for you in the end.

 Clarified butter or Ghee - Why is ghee good for you?

 - It is better tolerated by those with dairy sensitivities as it’s very low in casein the main protein found in milk and has nil to minimal amounts of lactose, making it better tolerated by those with dairy intolerances.

-- Ghee is also rich in butyrate, a short chain fatty acid which can decrease inflammation and help improve the digestive system.
+- Ghee is also rich in butyrate, a short-chain fatty acid that can decrease inflammation and help improve the digestive system.

 - Ghee tastes yummy and It can be eaten on its own as it tastes nutty and wholesome.
 This makes it ideal for adding as topping for foods like rice, veggies and bread.

 - Ghee is rich in fat-soluble vitamins like A, D, E, and K.

 - Just one tablespoon of ghee can provide around 15 percent of your daily requirements of vitamin A.

 - Ghee has one of the highest contents of conjugated linoleic acid (CLA).
 CLA has been shown to improve insulin resistance and potentially fighting cancer in studies.

 - Ghee can be stored easily at room temperature and doesn’t need to be refrigerated.